 Which Crystal Ball is the Right One for You?

 Now you know much of what you’ll need to know for refraction glass ball photography with a crystal ball.
 Even if you have a glass ball already, there are always reasons to pick up other ones!

 What if your ball gets scratched?
 Having a backup is always a good idea.
 There are quite a few variants of the glass ball, which you can buy online.
 Let’s look at a few things to consider when buying a new crystal ball.

-The colour – The glass doesn’t have to be clear.
-Coloured glass can be nice when using contrasting colours.
-Having a coloured ball also allows the frame to centre more on the ball, as the colour will stand out more in the photo.
+- The color – The glass doesn’t have to be clear.
+Colored glass can be nice when using contrasting colors.
+Having a colored ball also allows the frame to center more on the ball, as the color will stand out more in the photo.

 Crystal ball photography is a great thing to try out and it will lead to a lot of creativity in your work.
 This article has equipped you with a great grounding to now go out and get the best photos with your crystal ball yourself.